diegojromerolopez/djbdd/README.md

 // This BDD is the logical OR between bdd and bdd2
 BDD bdd4 = bdd.apply("or", bdd2);

+// Destroy explicitly bdd2
+// In case we need to compute sizes, reduce the BDD or print it bdd2.delete();

 // If you think you can have few free memory, you would have to free it
 // calling to
 BDD.gc();